CFSAN-Biostatistics/snp-pipeline/presentations/20140404_codeReview/codeReview.md

 - Have I got all the right pieces?
     - Novoalign vs Bowtie2
+- Are we done with changes for v0.1?
+    - Documentation
+    - Proper python egg
+    - Split snppipeline.py by 'section'?
 - Am I going in the right direction?
     - Why do we do the pileups twice?
-    - Alternate architecture?
+    - Alternate architecture (v0.2)?
         - VCF (and other) file generator
         - SNP matrix generator

-- Are we done with changes for v0.1?
-    - Documentation
-    - Proper python egg
-    - Split snppipeline.py by 'section'?

 ---